costoffreedom/costoffreedom-book/book/opening:freedom/free-culture-in-an-expensive-world.md

 misleading metaphor, and it represents a fundamental oversight of the free culture movement.</p>

-<p>“Speech” and “beer” – the choice of metaphors is telling.
-When we
-compare free software to free speech, we cast it as a natural right based on liberty, rather than a legal right based on property.
-This is quite agreeable to US Americans1 , especially the techno-libertarian set.
+“Speech” and “beer” – the choice of metaphors is telling.
+When we compare free software to free speech, we cast it as a natural right based on liberty, rather than a legal right based on property.
+This is quite agreeable to US Americans,[^1] especially the techno-libertarian set.
 We adore free speech, the most popular part of our first and favorite amendment.
 Free beer, on the other hand, is a harder metaphor to swallow.
 But the focus on speech, on liberty-based rights, does not dispel the implications for property rights, only obscures them.
-Let’s take a closer look.</p>
+Let’s take a closer look.

 <p>While the first and second freedoms in the Free Software Definition
 are arguably matters of liberty, the third and fourth require the